-If the transplant hospital does not respond within one hour, it is permissible for the host OPO to offer the organ to the transplant hospital for the candidate that appears next on the match run.
+The transplant hospital must respond as required by these timeframes or it is permissible for the host OPO to offer the organ to the transplant hospital for the candidate that appears next on the match run.

 This policy does not apply to VCA transplants.